Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

 Welcome to the Richie Rich Box tutorial!
 In this tutorial, we will explore a simple contract that demonstrates how to implement viewing keys and permits on Secret contracts.
 By following along with this tutorial, you will gain hands-on experience writing the critical parts of code needed to create authenticated queries.

-We have a viewing key and query permit pathway that complements this box.
+We have a [viewing keys and permit pathway](https://scrt.university/pathways/33/implementing-viewing-keys-and-permits) that complements this box.
 The pathway provides a more detailed explanation of these concepts, while this box focuses on providing practical experience.

-You can work through this Secret box using either gitpod or your local environment.
+You can work through this Secret box using either Gitpod or your local environment.
 If you prefer to use your local environment, you can follow the “Getting Started” steps in the [README of this repo](https://github.com/secretuniversity/richie-rich-vuejs-box/blob/main/README.md) to set everything up.

 ## Contract overview